gpsftuEbsl/KeyToMouseClicker/README.md

 ### LICENSE

 This program is intended for personal learning and research purposes only.
 Commercial use is not allowed without permission.

+---

+If you have any questions or suggestions regarding this project, feel free to open an Issue on this repository.